 Without changes to policy and a fresh approach to conservation, the outlook is bleak.

-The Lion Center at the University of Minnesota is announcing its new mission to tackle the complicated issues around lion conservation through advocacy for direct international funding for African wildlife reserves and development of innovative strategies to protect both lions and vulnerable human communities in an ever-evolving landscape.
+The mission of the Lion Lab, part of The Lion Center at the University of Minnesota, is to tackle the complicated issues around lion conservation through advocacy for direct international funding for African wildlife reserves and development of innovative strategies to protect both lions and vulnerable human communities in an ever-evolving landscape.

-Work at The Lion Center is made possible through donations large and small.
+Work at The Lion Lab is made possible through donations large and small.
 Thank you to all of our partners and sponsors.